 - Personalized Health Advice - Any educational information, health advice, or referrals to educational and counseling services or programs that the doctor feels will result in risk intervention or bolster the patient’s self-management of their health.
 Example resources might include smoking cessation classes, disease support groups, nutrition and diet programs, physical therapy options, exercise programs, etc.

 According to the American Academy of Family Physicians, Transitional Care Management (TCM) “includes services provided to a patient whose medical and/or psychosocial problems require moderate or high-complexity medical decision making during transitions in care from an inpatient hospital setting (including acute hospital, rehabilitation hospital, long-term acute care hospital), partial hospital, observation status in a hospital, or skilled nursing facility/nursing facility, to the patient’s community setting (home, domicile, rest home, or assisted living).”

 The 30-day TCM period begins on the date the beneficiary is discharged from the inpatient hospital setting and continues for the next 29 days.
-TCM is designed to prevent readmission to a hospital setting, and thus reduce costs in the process.
+TCM is designed to reduce hospital admissions as well as healthcare costs.